Information for patients

 - Sardines, pilchards or mackerel on toast.

-- Small jacket potato with any of the following fillings: tuna with low fat mayonnaise, beans or cottage cheese.
+- Small jacket potato with any of the following fillings:

-- Vegetable chilli or chilli made with lean mince.
+-Vegetable chilli or chilli made with lean mince.

 - Omelette (e.g. ham and tomato).
 Serve with bread.

-- Crackers with hummus or natural nut butter.
+- Crackers with hummus.

 Main meal options